ItsToxicGG/PlayerlyAPI/README.md

 # PlayerlyAPI
-request anything that should be implemented in PlayerlyAPI
+request anything that should be implemented **OR** fixed in PlayerlyAPI
 # Todo-List
 - [X] Auth-System [BETA]
 - [X] Ban-System [BETA] [NEW]